f4exb/sdrangel/Readme.md

 <h4>BladeRF library (libbladerf)</h4>

 You need to download the 1.5.1 version specifically that is found [here](https://github.com/Nuand/bladeRF/archive/libbladeRF_v1.5.1.zip).
 Unzip it somewhere say in `D:\softs` So it will be installed in `D:\softs\bladeRF-libbladeRF_v1.5.1`.
-If you installation directory is different you need to update the dependent .pro files:
+If your installation directory is different you need to update the dependent .pro files:

   - `libbladerf\libbladerf.pro`, update the following lines with the location of your bladeRF installation:
     - `CONFIG(MINGW32):LIBBLADERFSRC = "D:\softs\bladeRF-libbladeRF_v1.5.1"`